 Conclusion: The Best Stress-Test Tools & Settings

-Testing the Maximum Load
+Testing Maximum CPU Load

 Combine a tool like that with MSI Kombustor’s GPU Core Burner or Memory Burner for an excellent worst-case platform scenario.
 Even a game like The Witcher 3 can help you create similar or worse power consumption numbers than a lot of popular graphics stress tests.